LisaFedane/HackerRank_Challenges/README.md

 # HackerRank_Challenges
 ## Python Challenges

-This is a collection of the HackerRank challenges that I have completed.
+This is a collection of the HackerRank challenges that I have completed in the last few months.

-Only code that I have successfully and independently solved will be posted here.
+Originally the code was stored on my Repl.it account however I have compiled them all here on my github make the codes public.

 The link to Python Challenges: https://www.hackerrank.com/domains/python/py-introduction